 Nationally traffic flows have returned to pre-pandemic levels.
 Average traffic flows in the CAZ_Boundary, were 7% lower than the baseline.
-Average traffic flows in the Wider_B&NES region were 6% lower than the baseline.
+Average traffic flows in the Wider_B&NES region were 12% lower than the baseline.
 These reflect roughly what we would expect for the quarter.
 Importantly, we note that levels of traffic outside of the zone's boundary in Bath has not increased because of the zone, when compared with the baseline.

 Average traffic flows within the CAZ have probably returned to around pre-pandemic levels, however the closure of Cleveland Bridge has impacted traffic flows around Bath.
-The two sites we have data from show a 14% decrease in traffic when compared to the baseline, however, it is unlikely that this sample is representative of overall traffic flows in 2022 Q1.

 A key commitment of the Council is to monitor any concerns arising from the introduction of the CAZ, and while traffic flows have been substantially impacted and changed by the Covid-19 restrictions, we are investigating several locations where the public have expressed concerns over a perceived increase in traffic in their communities since its launch.
-These are outlined in Appendix 2 of the CAZ Annual Report.
+These are outlined in Appendix 2, supporting this report.